 Licensed Acupuncturists (L.Ac.) have an average of 2,500 hours of training in eastern medicine, the cornerstone of acupuncture training.
-Schools now graduate students at a Master's Degree level.
+Schools graduate students at a Master's Degree level and Doctorate level.

-Degree in Acupuncture and/or Oriental Medicine granted by schools accredited by the Dept. of Education.
-On site education with extensive didactic study in eastern medicine and a secondary focus on western medicine disease process and sciences.
+Degrees in Acupuncture and/or Oriental Medicine are granted by schools accredited by the U.S. Dept. of Education.
+On site education with extensive didactic study in eastern medicine with a secondary focus on western medicine disease process and sciences.

 Upwards of 900 hours of clinical experience and up to 250 actual patient treatments performed before graduation and licensure.

 Required to pass the National Board Certification examination to prove proficiency and competency in acupuncture and oriental medicine (NCCAOM).
 Also required to pass Clean Needle Technique examination.

 Required to do regular continuing education to maintain national certification with NCCAOM.